The "Server" element adds a server to your virtual data center. All installation settings can be found in the "Inspector" panel.

 - Intel® CPU: up to 19 cores and 120 GB RAM.

-When selecting an Intel® CPU, a corresponding hyper-thread is included automatically.
+When selecting an Intel® CPU, a corresponding hyper-thread is included automatically, which is displayed and treated as two logical cores by your operating system.

 Each storage device has a maximum upper limit of 16 TB (HDD storage) respectively 500 GB (SSD storage).